growthrepublic/sledgehammer/README.md

 You can also access options that were passed to `Sledgehammer::CrawlWorker` with `@options` ivar.

-If the need arises in the future, we will add more robust way of adding callbacks and modyfing Sledgehammer behaviour (#4), but for now this was more than enough for our needs.
+If the need arises in the future, we will add more robust way of adding callbacks and modyfing Sledgehammer behaviour ([and we're still rewriting things](https://github.com/growthrepublic/sledgehammer/issues/4)), but for now this was more than enough for our needs.

 ## Contributors